wp-plugins/santas-christmas-countdown/readme.txt

 By the way...
 The Christmas countdown will appear in your sidebar on a transparent background so it looks good with any theme.

-NEW IN VERSION 2.0: Use the shortcode `[countdown]` to add the countdown to any post or page.
+Now you can use the shortcode `[countdown]` to add the countdown to any post or page.

 For more information about Santa's countdown, visit [ChristmasWebmaster.com](http://christmaswebmaster.com/).